 There’s something else to gaze our eyes upon, apart from her story and good writing.
 It’s the design.
 She uses flawless fonts with different colors, symbols, and pictures to keep us hooked throughout.
 The takeaway?
 Everything about it.

 If you’re passionate about your blog, business, or agency, show it in your about page.
+Look at these guys, this is one of the about me examples that is short but so eye-catching.

 The takeaway?
 Simply show you’re passionate about what you’re doing, you’re here to stay, and you’ll add value to the community.
 Include your story to connect deeply with your audience.
 And not to forget, a great design of your about page.